tonybaines/gestalt/README.md

         .done();
 ```

-The default is for a runtime exception to be thrown
+The default is for a runtime exception to be thrown, this will also happen if there are no valid sources at all.

 ### Validation